nwtnni/halite/README.md

 # halite

-Bot for Halite 2 (https://halite.io/) written in Rust
+Bots for Halite II and III (https://halite.io/) written in Rust